-The Lot Mean Marshall Air Voids, as determined by the Consultant, shall not vary from the air voids in the approved mix design by more than 0.5%.
+The Lot Mean Gyratory Air Voids at N{design} , as determined by the Consultant, shall not vary from the corresponding air voids in the approved mix design by more than 0.5%.

 If the sum of any approved alterations to the Job Mix Formula are in excess of any one of the following limits away from the Design Mix Formula, a new mix design is required.